-Life moves at a slower pace in most NSW heritage towns.
+Life moves at a slower pace in most NSW towns.
 Abundantly lined with quaint little cafes, winding streets and clear blue waters, these towns offer a perfect escape away from the noise of the city.
 Here are five of our favourite small towns near Sydney which will provide for a refreshing change of pace this long weekend.

 1. Katoomba, Blue Mountains

 If you’re after a town with some character and spirit, Katoomba will not disappoint.
 A 1.5-hour drive from Sydney, Katoomba delivers both in views and experience.
 Apart from the town’s most essential sightings – Echo Point and The Three Sisters lookout, there are a number of charming cafes to choose from.
 Make sure to visit the Hominy Bakery for some brilliant pies and sandwiches and True to the Bean café if you’re keen for some sweet local treats and a caffeine fix.
 If you’re planning a trip to the Blue Mountains, check out our extensive guide here.

 Just 2 hours from the CDB and nestled comfortably between the sea and the mountains, you should be berry excited for this trip (pun very much intended.).
 Warm, welcoming and very chic, Berry provides a great alternative when the city gets too much.
 Be sure to visit the Seven Mile Beach National Park for some sun, sea and sand.
 For all the foodies, Salmon & Co. is the place to visit for their delightful waffles and fantastic coffee.
 Figbird Café and Deli is another option for some delicious lunch and drinks along with some very cosy vibes.